top of page

 On the Day of Your Visit

-Divide your class into groups of ten before you board the bus.
+Divide your class into groups of ten before you enter the building.
 Assign chaperones to their group before you arrive.
-Please have students wear visible name tags on their clothing.
 Instruct your students to leave food, jackets, beverages, or gum on the bus.
 Students may carry notebooks.
 If your students are using electronic devices, please instruct them to use such equipment with discretion.

 Please have fees ready to present at the fee window.
 Fees may be paid by cash, personal check (made out to USDA Forest Service), credit card, or purchase order.
 Please do not mail payment in advance.
 We do not make refunds.